dergus/boilx/README.md

   - rule: "'postgres' in databases"
     paths:
       - pkg/postgres
+commands: # any custom commands to run before or after initializing the project.
+  pre_init:
+    - name: "hello"
+      cmd: "echo hello" # can be any shell command
+    - name: "say my name"
+      cmd: "echo app name is {{.appName}}" # also supports golang template rendering with all param values available.
+  post_init:
+    - name: "bye"
+      cmd: "echo bye"
 ```

 All sections of the `boilx` file, as the `boilx` file itself are optional.